leoratzlaff/leoratzlaff2022/content/blog/eating-during-meetings/index.md

 I had no doubts that I should not turn on my camera, but when I saw a coworker eating and realized I didn’t care about that, I got curious about everyone’s opinion, and so I ran a poll on LinkedIn.

 I asked, “Do you find it disrespectful or unprofessional to eat during a meeting with your camera on?”, and offered three options: 1.
 Yes; 2.
 No, if you’re more a listener; 3.
 Not at all.
-I’m not popular on LinkedIn (nor anywhere else) and I got 110 answers.
+I’m not active or popular on LinkedIn, and I got 110 responses.
 Here is the result:

 {{< figure src="chart1.png" class="center" width="400" caption="" alt="Poll’s result: 31% of votes for “Yes”, 43% of votes for “No, if your more a listener”, and 26% of votes for “Not at all”." class="small" >}}